weecology/lab-manual/Using-HiPerGator.md

 Finally, type `R CMD install MY_PACKAGE_version.tar.gz`.
 The package will be built, along with any dependencies, and should be accessible the next time you run R.

+# Storage

+Your home folder only has a few gigabytes of disk space, but there is a large amount of space available under `/ufrc/ewhite/<your username>`

 -----------------------------
 #Hipergator 2.0 notes.